ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

     Realize that:

     - The `Apply Configuration` button has been enabled.
-    - Your new Linux bridge has been added to the network list, **but is not active**.
+    - Your new Linux bridge has been added to the network list, **but it is not active**.
     - A log console has appeared right below the network devices list, showing you the "pending changes" you have to apply.

 4. Press on the `Apply Configuration` button to make the underlying `ifupdown2` commands apply the changes.
 This action demands confirmation in the window shown below: